 Checklist of Base Items to ask the Site Survey Provider

-- Identify and list possible sources of interference.
-A walkthrough should be performed though the facility.
+Identify and list possible sources of interference.
+A walkthrough should be performed through the facility.
 Ask about and look for possible sources of interference, such as microwave ovens, cordless phones, and so on.

-- The AP hardware to be used.
-For example, the heat maps may look different for Aironet 3500 Series Access Points verses Aireonet 3600 Series Access Points.
+The AP hardware to be used.
+For example, the heat maps may look different for Aironet 3500 Series Access Points versus Aironet 3600 Series Access Points.
 The AP should be selected to match the AP that is planned to be purchased and deployed.

 Mistakes That Make a Survey Poor

 Mistakes can be made with the use of survey tools that are able to make a site survey report look good.
 These mistakes can make an entire floor or building appear to have sufficient coverage when, in reality, client devices in certain areas might have very weak coverage.

 You should always request the actual survey data files with the survey report so the actual data can be re-examined for mistakes and issues that are not shown in the survey report.

 The map calibration in a survey tool allows you to define the correct distance between two points on the map.
 For example, you can draw a line across a 40-foot wall on the map and specify that the distance of the line represents 40 feet.
 The rest of the map can be rescaled based on this defined distance.